-But wait.
-Is content creation really a viable career?
-Does creating content just mean posting TikToks?
-Can anyone become a content creator?
+But is content creation really a career?
+Does it just mean posting TikToks?
+Can anyone do it?

 Let’s get into it.